cosmcbun/fossasia-2016-google-calendar/README.md

 ## iCal Links

-Click the following links to download iCal (.ics) and add to your favourite Calendar app.
+Click the following links to download the iCal files (.ics) and add them to your favourite Calendar app.

 [FOSSASIA 2016 - ALL](https://calendar.google.com/calendar/ical/oqrj3a93g17r1pgckrr2sv4klc%40group.calendar.google.com/public/basic.ics)
 All events in one calendar